xdevelnet/AYKVMSBB/README.md

 Q: I found a huge piece of garbage in your code.

-A: That's great!
+A: Just as planned.
 Now we can discuss about that if you want.
 Btw, shitty things inside this project is nothing unusual.
 Just relax and have fun!

 Q: List of supported countries/banks please?